meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 You can register your service broker via the **Register Service Broker** button.
 The following information must be provided for this:

 - **Name**: Give a name to the service broker you want to register.
 It is mainly used as a display name for your administrative Screens.
-- **Identifier**: Globally unique, immutable identifier for your Service Broker, used in API requests and logs.
+- **Identifier**: Globally unique, immutable identifier for your Service Broker, used in API requests and logs by meshStack.
 Choose wisely as *this identifier cannot be changed later* on.
+We advise to use meaningful and expressive names.
 - **Endpoint**: Root URL to your Service Broker's API endpoint.
 It must start with "http(s)://".
 Below this API endpoint the **/v2/catalog** endpoint must be available, as described in the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#catalog-management).
 - **Basic Auth Username**: Communication between the meshMarketplace and your Service Broker is secured via HTTP Basic Auth.
 Therefore username and password have to be defined here, so the meshMarketplace can authenticate successfully to your Service Broker.
 Enter the username for HTTP Basic Auth here.
 The username can be changed at any time.
 - **Basic Auth Password**: Enter the password for your HTTP Basic Auth.
 A set password will never be shown to you again.
 This password will be stored encrypted in the database.
 You can set a new password at any time.
 No restrictions regarding the characters used in your password are applied.
 Please be sure to always use a secure password!